• Latest

 Oxford is about 80 miles from London.

-Oxford is known for its prestigious university, which was founded in the 12th century.
+Oxford is known for its prestigious university, founded in the 12th century.

 There are several parking alternatives available in Oxford.
 The first step is to find a parking place on the street.
 This might be challenging, as parking places are typically restricted and require a permit.
 Use one of the city’s many parking garages as an alternative.
 These garages are often pricey, but their proximity to the city center makes them convenient.
 Additionally, metered parking is accessible in certain places.